PolnareffPark/QuPCA/QPCA/docs1/Example of benchmark.rst

 .. image:: Images/benchmark3.png

-With these plots, you can observe the trend of the errors as the number of measures and resolution qubits increases for each eigenvectors.
+Using these plots, you can observe the trend of the errors for each eigenvector as the number of measurements and resolution qubits increases.
+This allows you to analyze how the errors change with varying experimental parameters and gain insights into the behavior of the reconstruction process.